boxed/indent-clj/README.md

 [![Build Status](https://travis-ci.org/boxed/indent-clj.svg?branch=master)](https://travis-ci.org/boxed/indent-clj)

 This is an experiment into Clojure with inferred parenthesis.
 Files with the extension .indent-clj/.indent-cljs/.indent-cljx are rewritten into normal clojure by adding the inferred parenthesis.
 Since this is done as a leiningen plugin the rewriting should be fairly transparent so you can work in the indent-clj files only and still compile and test normally.
-The goal isn't to replace parenthesis, just write less of them, more specifically to stop writing those that end up at the end of forms as "))))))))))" :P
+The goal isn't to replace parenthesis, just read/write less of them, more specifically to stop making your brain ignore those that end up at the end of forms as "))))))))))" :P

 The parser is super simple so there are going to be some cases that it can't handle, like comments on the line after where the end paren is supposed to go.